 Chimney leaks can be hard to diagnose because water may enter at the roof flashing, masonry, cap, siding, cricket, or nearby shingles before showing up inside the home.
+When we inspect a chimney-side leak across Frisco, Plano, and McKinney, our crew traces the water path from the interior stain back up to the roof plane rather than assuming the flashing is the culprit, because the entry point is often two or three feet uphill from where the drywall stain appears.

 This guide keeps the DFW chimney-flashing conversation tied to observed conditions and clear repair scope.